-we omit the analogous one for $L_V$.
-The restriction of this sequence to $M$ is canonically split by the embedding of unities: $V|_M=C\oplus E$.
-Every section $\pi:s^*E\to V$ of $s_V:V\to s^*E$ defines a splitting of \eqref{VB_exact_sequence}; a splitting that coincides with the canonical one when restricted to M is called a {\it right decomposition}.
-Every right decomposition induces a vector bundle isomorphism $\pi:V\rightarrow t^*C\times s^*E$ over the identity, which in turn defines a VB groupoid structure on $t^*C\times s^* E$ over $\Gamma$.
-The latter is referred to as a {\it split VB groupoid}.
+There is an analogous short exact sequence for $L_V$.
+The restriction of the short exact sequence (\ref{VB_exact_sequence}) to $M$ admits a canonical splitting given by the unit map of $V \toto E$.
+A splitting of \eqref{VB_exact_sequence} that coincides with such a canonical splitting when restricted to $M$ is called a {\it right decomposition}.
+Every right decomposition induces a vector bundle isomorphism $\pi:V\simeq t^*C\oplus s^*E$ over $\Gamma$.
+By transporting the VB-groupoid structure on $V$ to the latter, we obtain a VB-groupoid on $t^* C\oplus s^*E$, called {\it split VB-groupoid}.
 See \cite{Gracia-Saz-Mehta} for explicit structure maps.